Former Idaho lawmaker found guilty of raping intern

 Deliberations stretched for seven hours until nearly 8 p.m.
 Thursday before the jury decided to break for the evening.
 At one point, the judge summoned the attorneys to his chambers because the jury asked a question.
 No details were made public about the jury’s inquiry.

-During closing arguments, Farley told jurors that the case was about “power in the wrong hands” used to the “great devastation” of Doe.
+During closing arguments, Ada County Deputy Prosecuting Attorney Katelyn Farley told jurors that the case was about “power in the wrong hands” used to the “great devastation” of Doe.
 Von Ehlinger had social, political and physical power over the petite intern, Farley said.

 “He used that power to rape and forcibly penetrate her,” Farley said, pointing at von Ehlinger.
 Doe resisted in several ways, she said, highlighting the testimony of law enforcement investigators and a nurse sexual assault examiner who interviewed Doe after the alleged assault.

-But von Ehlinger’s attorney told jurors the prosecution’s case was made up of “red herrings,” and said von Ehlinger was a credible person who willingly took the stand to share his side of the story.
+But von Ehlinger’s defense attorney Jon Cox told jurors the prosecution’s case was made up of “red herrings,” and said von Ehlinger was a credible person who willingly took the stand to share his side of the story.

-The investigators and the nurse who performed the sexual assault exam testified earlier this week.
-They said Doe reported being pinned down while von Ehlinger forced her to perform oral sex, and that she knew he frequently carried a handgun and had placed it on a dresser near the bed at the time of the assault.
-The nurse also testified that Doe had a “goose egg” on the back of her head from striking the wall or a headboard while trying to jerk her head away from von Ehlinger’s grip.
+Earlier this week, jurors heard from investigators and a nurse who performed a rape exam.
+They testified that Doe reported being pinned down while von Ehlinger forced her to perform oral sex, and that she knew he frequently carried a handgun and had placed it on a dresser near the bed at the time of the assault.
+A nurse also testified that Doe had a “goose egg” on the back of her head from striking the wall or a headboard while trying to jerk her head away from von Ehlinger’s grip.